-In the event of allegations of abuse being made against the Head Teacher, where the Head Teacher is also the sole Proprietor of an independent school or where a staff member feels unable to raise an issue with their employer or feels that their genuine concerns are not being addressed, allegations should be reported directly to the Local Authority Designated Officer (LADO).
+In the event of allegations of abuse being made against the Head Teacher, or where a staff member feels unable to raise an issue with their employer or feels that their genuine concerns are not being addressed, allegations should be reported directly to the Local Authority Designated Officer (LADO).
 Staff may consider discussing any concerns with the Designated Senior Person if appropriate make any referral via them.
 (See Keeping Children Safe in Education: Part Four, DfE 2016, for further information).